-If you staircase to 100% on a house, it will generally become freehold, however this is not always the case your lease will determine this.
-Once you own 100% you will become responsible for the buildings insurance and may still have a service charge contribution to make if longer pay rent.
+If you staircase to 100% on a house, it will generally become freehold, however this is not always the case - your lease will determine this.
+Once you own 100% you will become responsible for the buildings insurance and may still have a service charge contribution to make if there are common areas within the estate.
+You will no longer pay rent.